Arab and Palestinian leaders were primarily responsible for the Palestinian refugee crisis.

 They encouraged Palestinians to get out of the way of advancing Arab armies and join the fighting, promising they would return after a victory that never came.

-Arab propaganda also manufactured or exaggerated tales of Israeli atrocities, causing widespread panic and more evacuation.
+Arab propaganda manufactured or exaggerated tales of Israeli atrocities, causing widespread panic and more evacuation.

 They also caused the refugees’ long-term crisis: